softdevteam/snare/README.md

     they have completed.
  * `email-address` is an email address to which any errors running per-repo programs will be sent (warning: full stderr/stdout will be sent, so consider carefully whether these have sensitive information or not).
+This uses the `sendmail` command to send email: you should ensure that you have installed, set-up, and enabled a suitable `sendmail` clone.
  * `secret";` is the GitHub secret (roughly "password") which guarantees that hooks are coming from your GitHub repository and not a malfeasant.